Ifeanyileo/alx-system_engineering-devops/0x00-shell_basics/README.md

-Write a script that prints the absolute path name of the current working directory Task 1.
-Display the contents list of your current directory
+Write a script that prints the absolute path name of the current working directory Display the contents list of your current directory